-- Take the City Circle Tram - More than just a means to travel free to a number of central Melbourne’s sightseeing attractions, the City Circle Tram provides a “hop on, hop off” service to such places as Federation Square, Old Treasury Building, Parliament House and Princess Theater.
-There’s a running commentary as you pass or stop at a place of historical, cultural or architectural significance.
+- Take the City Circle Tram - More than just a means of free transportation, the City Circle Tram provides a “hop on, hop off” service between Melbourne’s sightseeing attractions including Federation Square, Old Treasury Building, Parliament House, and Princess Theater.
+There’s a running commentary as you pass or stop at a place of historical, cultural, or architectural significance.

-- Flinders St Station - Flinders St Station is a major landmark in central Melbourne and is also a popular place to meet.
-With Victorian architecture and large clock faces, Flinders Street Station was built in the late 19th century.
+- Flinders Street Station - Flinders Street Station is a major landmark and popular meeting place in central Melbourne.
+With Victorian architecture and large clock faces, the station was built in the late 19th century.
 It is said to be the busiest suburban railway station in the southern hemisphere.

-- Federation Square - Right along the route of the free City Circle tram lies Federation Square across the street from Flinders St Station.
-Both Flinders St Station and Federation Square are popular place to hang out and people watch.
+- Federation Square - Right along the route of the free City Circle tram lies Federation Square across the street from Flinders Street Station.
+Both Flinders and Federation Square are great for people watching.

-- Royal Botanic Gardens - Royal Botanic Gardens contain extensively landscaped gardens covering 35 hectares (86 acres) and feature thousands of plants from across the country and around the world.
-Enjoy a leisurely stroll through a landscape of plants, shrubs and trees.
-Free guided walks or self-guided audio walks are available.
-It is open daily from 7:30am to 6pm April to October and until 7:30pm between November and March.
-It’s a place to not miss.
+- Royal Botanic Gardens - The Royal Botanic Gardens contain extensively landscaped gardens covering 86 acres and feature thousands of plants from across the country and around the world.
+Enjoy a leisurely stroll through a landscape of plants, shrubs, and trees.
+Free guided walks or self-guided audio are available.

-- Queen Victoria Market - The southern hemisphere’s largest open-air market, Queen Victoria Market offers fresh farm produce and a variety of merchandise.
+- Queen Victoria Market - The southern hemisphere’s largest open-air market offers fresh farm produce and a variety of merchandise.
 It’s a historic landmark and an institution dating back more than 120 years.
-It’s best to go on weekends when there are more vendors around.
+It’s best to go on weekends when there are more vendors and activity.

-- Wine Tour – Wine tours are very popular in this area, and you can get a unique food and wine experience.
+- Wine Tour – Wine tours are very popular in this area because of their unique varieties.
 The Mornington Peninsula is a famous wine producing region about 45 minutes from Melbourne and is home to more than 40 wineries.

-- A Penguin sunset – About 90 minutes away is Phillips island where you will find hiking, beaches, and shops.
-However, the main attraction are the thousands of penguins that come here during the sunset.
+- A Penguin sunset – About 90 minutes from Melbourne is Phillips island where you will find hiking, beaches, and shopping, however, the main attraction here are the thousands of penguins that can be seen at sunset.
 It’s quite a sight, but don’t just take my word for it.

-- Dandenongs – Just outside of the city is this forest, which features many different birds.
-Feed the birds or check out the Puffing Billy Train — this is a fun place to explore if you have kids.
+- Dandenongs – Just outside of the city is this forest, which features many different birds, as well as the Puffing Billy Train.
+This is a family friendly spot to check out with kids.

-- Como House and Gardens – Now over 160 years old, this estate is a mix of classic Italianate architecture with Australian regency, and it is considered ‘the gem of the historic houses within the city’.
+- Como House and Gardens – Now over 160 years old, this estate is a mix of classic Italianate architecture with Australian regency, and it is considered the gem of historic houses within the city.

-- Sorrento & Portsea – For a little piece of the Mediterranean, this area is renowned as a top spot for summer lunch and drinks.
-There are many high end pubs within this area and a gorgeous sandy bay with clear still waters to enjoy.
+- Sorrento & Portsea – Stop by for a little piece of the Mediterranean and a top spot for summer lunch and drinks.
+There are many high end pubs within this area and a gorgeous sandy bay with clear still waters.
 Dolphin swim tours are also offered from the Sorrento Pier.

-- Party in St. Kilda – Melbourne’s famous nightlife area is home to cheap restaurants, bars, and clubs and is where everyone goes to party on the weekend.
+- Party in St. Kilda – Melbourne’s famous nightlife area is home to cheap restaurants, bars, and clubs- the place to see and be scene.
 If you want to see Melbourne’s wild side, come here.

 - Get free transportation – A free tourist shuttle bus runs around the city and part of the inner suburbs from 10am to 4pm.
-Free city circle trams run in both directions around the perimeter of the CBD and through Docklands from 10am to 6pm.
-They run at 10 minute intervals.
+Free city circle trams run in both directions around the perimeter of the central business district and through Docklands from 10am to 6pm at 10 minute intervals.

-- Shop at the Markets – The best value food is usually to be found at markets approaching closing times.
+- Shop at the Markets – The best value food is usually found at markets right before close.
 You can usually purchase food for about a quarter the price you would pay in a supermarket, or barter for a good deal.

-- Read The Age – Every Saturday and Sunday, The Age newspaper has a supplement with “what’s on” in Melbourne (A2 on Saturdays and M Magazine on Sundays) and they always list free, interesting stuff to see and do.
+- Read The Age – Every Saturday and Sunday, The Age newspaper has a supplement with “what’s on” in Melbourne (A2 on Saturdays and M Magazine on Sundays) You can count on a great list of free and interesting events and activities.